AlyssaYoung/AVQA/README.md

 ### Repo directories
 - ./data: data dictionary;
 - ./preprocess: code and scripts for data preprocessing and feature extraction;
-- ./HAVF: our proposed HAVF model to reproduce the results;
+- ./HAVF: our proposed HAVF model to reproduce the results.
-- ./runs: the default output dictionary used to store our trained model and result files;
-- ./scripts: all training and evaluating scripts;
-- ./requirements: requirement.txt files for each backbone models.

 ## Usage
 ### Before we start